 There are some fancy, and expensive cleaning towels or cloths on the market.
 I've found that the best cloth for cleaning and dusting is an old pair of raggedy sweatpants, I'd cut up.
 My mom always swore her best cleaning rags were old cloth baby diapers.

 Old clothing can often be repurposed.
 One easy way is to cut the cloth into small rags.
-This is a guide about make your own cleaning rags from old clothing.
+This is a page about make your own cleaning rags from old clothing.